7 Strong Ways Coaches Can Prioritize Athlete Mental Health

 7 Coaching Strategies to Put Mental Health First

-1. Establish a Mental Health Check-In Habit
+1. Establish a Mental Health Check-In

 Shy away from only commenting on what the athlete does.
-Acknowledge who they are: their efforts, mindset, and development-even if the scoreboard doesn’t reflect it.
+Acknowledge who they are: their efforts, mindset, and development, even if the scoreboard doesn’t reflect it.

 5. Work With Mental Health Professionals

-6. Train Emotional Resilience as a Skill
+6. Train Emotional Resilience

 7. Celebrate More Than Wins